robertbasic/aoc2017/README.md

 ## Day 19

 Oh man do I miss `isset` in go.
 Other than that pretty much smooth sailing for day 19 puzzles.

+## Day 20

+Goroutines!
+I finally managed to use them!

+Puzzle 1 has all the particles flying indefinitely, so given enough time eventually one particle will be the closest one.
+I have all the particles fly concurrently for 10000 iterations and then send them to a buffered channel from which the particles will be read out to find the closest one.

+The one thing I don't understand yet is why I had to make the `pch` channel a buffered one?
+There has to be a way to send a particle to the channel once it's done and immediately read it back in a different goroutine and compare there to the base particle...
+A thing to figure out some other day.